draperlaboratory/hope-src/README.md

 ## Software Prerequisites

-Currently, HOPE development is only supported on Ubuntu 18.04.
+Currently, HOPE development has ben tested on Ubuntu 18.04, 2004 and RHEL7.

 ### Ubuntu 18.04

-On Ubuntu 18.04 run the following to install the necessary software.
+On Ubuntu, run the following to install the necessary software.

 ```
-./tools/isp-support/install-dependencies-ubuntu1804
+./tools/isp-support/install-dependencies-ubuntuXYZ
 ```
+where XYZ is the supported version (e.g. 1804 or 2004).

+### RHEL 7

+For instructions on how to install the necessary dependencies on a red hat machine, please consult tools/isp-support/README-RHEL7.md

 ## Building